prebid/prebid-server-java/docs/developers/code-style.md

 For convenience, the `org.prebid.server.util.ObjectUtil` helper can be used for such kind of operations.

+### Optional usages

+We are trying to get rid of long chains of null checks, which are described in suggestion above, in favor of Java `Optional` usage.

 ### Garbage code

 Don't leave commented code (don't think about the future).